fusion44/blitz_api/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)

+### Beta Disclaimer
+This software is still considered BETA.
+Don't expose it to the open internet or use with lots of funds.

 ## Configuration

 Create a `.env` file with your `bitcoind` and `lnd` configuration.
 See the `.env_sample` file for all configuration options.